druzsan/justetf-scraping/README.md

 pip install git+https://github.com/druzsan/justetf-scraping.git
 ```

-If you're going to play [notebooks](./notebooks) through, use the following installation:
+If you are going to play [notebooks](./notebooks) through, use the following installation:

 ```shell
 pip install justetf-scraping[all]@git+https://github.com/druzsan/justetf-scraping.git